csebooks/operating-systems/content.en/overview/_index.md

 • **Logging**.
 We want to keep track of which programs use how much and what kinds of computer resources.
 This record keeping may be used for accounting (so that users can be billed) or simply for accumulating usage statistics.
 Usage statistics may be a valuable tool for system administrators who wish to reconfigure the system to improve computing services.

 • **Protection and security**.
 The owners of information stored in a multiuser or networked computer system may want to control use of that informa- tion.
 When several separate processes execute concurrently, it should not be possible for one process to interfere with the others or with the oper- ating system itself.
 Protection involves ensuring that all access to system resources is controlled.
 Security of the system from outsiders is also impor- tant.
-Such security starts with requiring each user to authenticate himself

-**58 Chapter 2 Operating-System Structures**

-or herself to the system, usually by means of a password, to gain access to system resources.
+Such security starts with requiring each user to authenticate himself or herself to the system, usually by means of a password, to gain access to system resources.
 It extends to defending external I/O devices, includ- ing network adapters, from invalid access attempts and recording all such connections for detection of break-ins.
 If a system is to be protected and secure, precautions must be instituted throughout it.
 A chain is only as strong as its weakest link.

 ## User and Operating-System Interface